yuchenyan0107/SCFT_DNA/README.md

 # SCFT_DNA

-In this project we modeled the chromosome organization with self-consistent field theory of polymers.
+In this project, we modeled the chromosome organization with the self-consistent field theory of polymers.

 The full report can be found in `docs/Thesis_Public.pdf`, where more details about the algorithms and background are introduced.